 Yeah.

-Trump appears to be evolving away from quote unquote liberal issues to more centrist or conservative positions, but that would not be growth.
+Trump appears to be evolving away from quote-unquote liberal issues to more centrist or conservative positions, but that would not be growth.

-So you you don't think he's actually genuine is quite a convenient.
+So you don't think he's actually genuine.

 Timing is quite convenient.